rhinoc/boilr/README.md

 This extension contributes the following settings:

 - `boilr.path`: The path to the boilerplates directory, relative to the workspace root path.
+- `boilr.tags`: Customize opening and closing tags for Mustache to parsing templates.
+Default is `["%_","_%"].
+- `boilr.suffix`: The suffix of the boilerplate file.
+Default is `.mustache`.
 - `boilr.logLevel`: The log level of the extension.
 The default is `warn`, you can access logs in the output panel's `Boilr` channel.
 - `boilr.nameVariables`: Customize your own name variables.
 - `boilr.nameVariablePriorityInFile`: The priority of the name variable when same string encountered in creating boilerplate file.
-- `boilr.nameVariablePriorityInFolder`: The priority of the name variable when same string encountered in creating boilerplate folder.
+- `boilr.nameVariablePriorityInPath`: The priority of the name variable when same string encountered in boilerplate file path.
 - `boilr.customVariables`: Customize your own custom variables.
+- `boilr.promptForMissingVariables`: Define if prompt a input box when encourter undefined variable in template.